 October 19, 2015

-The Council serves as the U.S. chapter of IEBA is the world's leading association providing education, information and professional development opportunities in the constantly evolving world of International Employee Benefits.
-Members of the Council are entitled to complimentary membership in IEBA.
+The Council serves as the U.S. chapter of IEBA, which is the world's leading association providing education, information and professional development opportunities in the constantly evolving world of international employee benefits.
+Each Council member company or firm may designate professionals anywhere in the world for individual IEBA memberships, and the Council will cover the cost.
+To register, please email Mary Lindsay, Council executive assistant, at firstname.lastname@example.org.

 The American Benefits Institute, the education and research affiliate of the American Benefits Council (Council), serves as a private sector advisor to the U.S. government delegation to the OECD.
 Richard Hinz, Senior Advisor to the Council, is the former Chairman of the OECD’s Working Party on Private Pensions from his tenure at the U.S. Department of Labor (DOL).